Services and Appointments

 Individual Counseling

 Counseling services provides short-term individual counseling to students.
 After an initial consultation, students whose needs are appropriate for short-term treatment are referred to a CHW counseling staff member.
-Our average number of sessions is 4, although some students benefit from fewer sessions and others from additional sessions.
-We work to understand and meet each student’s unique needs.
+Some students benefit from fewer sessions and others from more sessions.
+We work to understand and meet each student’s unique needs within a short-term treatment context.
+After discussion with a counselor, students who need specialized treatment or ongoing counseling are referred to our case manager who can assist with referrals to community resources and providers.

 Group Counseling & Workshops